Luxury Clothes Care Tips

 • Cotton: Don't get in the habit of taking your cotton garments to the dry cleaner.
 The chemical process may distort the color.

-• Dry fuzzy stuff separately: Separate lint-shedders, such as fuzzy sweatshirts, chenille robes, flannels and towels, from lint-keepers, such as knits, corduroys and permanent pres and synthetic fabrics.
+• Dry fuzzy stuff separately: Separate lint-shedders, such as fuzzy sweatshirts, chenille robes, flannels, and towels, from lint-keepers, such as knits, corduroys, and permanent press and synthetic fabrics.

 Cleaning Shoes and Handbags

-To keep shoes looking like new, store them in the shoeboxes they came in, or in clear plastic shoe bags.
+To keep shoes looking new, store them in their original shoeboxes or clear plastic shoe bags.

 Dust causes some of the worst damage to shoes.
 So keep your shoes - especially the good ones - covered.

-• Vinyl or patent leather shoes and handbags can be revived with a spritz of Pledge furniture polish directly on the handbag or shoes.
-Or, spray the furniture cleaner onto a lint-free cloth and buff away.
+• Vinyl or patent leather shoes and handbags can be revived with a spritz of Pledge furniture polish directly on them.
+Alternatively, spray the furniture cleaner onto a lint-free cloth and buff away.

 • Linen mules or handbags can be sponged clean with warm water and mild soap, such as Dove, dissolved in warm water.
-Leave heavy soils to a handbag or shoe repair shop or specialty dry cleaner to prevent discoloration.
+To prevent discoloration, leave heavy soil to a handbag or shoe repair shop, or specialty dry cleaner.

 • On leather, skip the hair spray remedy you read about.
 It's sticky and dulling and doesn't work.
 Vinegar, however, does.
 Remove stains with a bit of household white vinegar on a soft rag.
 Rub the cloth on the stained area to remove it.